In this section we look at the HM Revenue and Customs (HMRC) rules about pension savings. There are limits on:

 You can apply for Fixed Protection 2016 if you expect your pension savings to be more than £1 million when you take them after 6 April 2016.
 With Fixed Protection 2016, your lifetime allowance is fixed at £1.25 million.

-Fixed Protection 2016 is lost if your benefits increase by more than the cost of living in any tax year.
-The cost of living increase in 2016/17 was zero.
-You can only hold Fixed Protection 2016 if your LGPS membership ended before 6 April 2016.
+Before 6 April 2023, you would lose Fixed Protection 2016 if your benefits increased by more than the cost of living in any tax year.
+The cost of living increase in 2016/17 was zero, which meant you could only hold Fixed Protection 2016 if your LGPS membership ended before 6 April 2016.
 If you remained a member after 6 April 2016, you would have lost this protection.

-You will also lose Fixed Protection if you:
+You would also have lost Fixed Protection if you:

 If you lose Fixed Protection, you must let HMRC know within 90 days of the date you could first reasonably be expected to have known about the loss.